BadChoice/RVCalendarWeekView/README.md

 ```

-There is a function to easily set the minutes precicion to all decorators in case you need something diferent than the default 5 minutes.
+There is a function to easily set the minutes precision to all decorators in case you need something diferent than the default 5 minutes.

 ```
     [MSWeekViewDecoratorFactory setMinutesPrecisionToAllDecorators:decoratedView minutesPrecision:15];
 ```

 #### Drag and drop
-You can get a dragable events calendar using `RVWeekViewDragable` instead.
+You can get the feature to change the event duration with `MSDragableEventFeature`

-it will fire the following functions on your `dragDelegate`
+It will fire the following functions on your `dragDelegate`

 ```
     -(BOOL)weekView:(MSWeekView*)weekView canMoveEvent:(MSEvent*)event to:(NSDate*)date;